Pocket-EC/PocketEC-App/README.md

 ## Prerequesites

 ## NVM
-* Please install the latest NPM from here - https://www.npmjs.com/get-npm
+* Please install the latest version from here - https://github.com/nvm-sh/nvm
 * Download the clone and run
+** nvm use
-* npm install
+** npm install

 This app can only be tested on a device as it uses Ionic native plugins.